 In 2021 thus far, there has been two IPOs in Singapore, which raised approximately S$100 million: one was a Mainboard listing in the technology enabler sector; the other was a Catalist listing in the healthcare sector.

 i Main stock exchanges

 An issuer can opt to list on the Mainboard or Catalist of the SGX-ST. The Mainboard caters to the needs of more established issuers, with higher entry and listing requirements (such as minimum profit and market capitalisation levels).
 A Mainboard listing can be a primary or secondary listing.

-Catalist caters to the needs of smaller or fast-growing issuers, and has a different model where approved sponsors decide whether an issuer is suitable for listing.
+Catalist caters to the needs of smaller or fast-growing issuers.
+It has a different model where approved sponsors decide whether an issuer is suitable for listing.
 A Catalist listing must be a primary listing, and there are no minimum quantitative entry criteria.

-REITs and BTs accounted for the majority of IPO funds raised over the past five years.
-Since 2015, IPOs of REITs and BTs on the SGX-ST raised a total of approximately S$9.8 billion in gross proceeds.
-As at 31 December 2019, there were 51 REITs and BTs listed on the SGX-ST.
+REITs and BTs account for the majority of IPO funds raised over the past five years.
+Since 2015, IPOs of REITs and BTs on the SGX-ST raised a total of approximately S$10.4 billion in gross proceeds.
+As at 31 December 2020, there were 49 REITs and BTs listed on the SGX-ST.

 ii Overview of listing requirements